chloeyarb/Professional-ReadMe-Generator/generatedReadme.md

 ## Installation

-This is a sample
+This projects requires an NPM install to access inquirer, fs, and path

 ## Usage

-This is a sample
+As mentioned the intended use is for developers to be able to create a README file quick.

 ## License

-None
+MIT

 ## Contributors

-Sample
+Chloe yarborough

 ## Test

-This is a sample
+Testing was mostly out of the command line, ensuring everything functioned properly and produced the needed output.

 ## Questions

-* To check out my GitHub profile use this username: Sample
+* To check out my GitHub profile use this username: yarboc
-* For additional questions regarding this project I can be reached at sample@sample.com
+* For additional questions regarding this project I can be reached at chloe@iscool.com